Below there is detailed description of the species for sale. You can find answers on many questions about these species.

 Astrophytum capricorne Ø3 cm $4.00

-Common name(s): Goat's Horns Cactus The Goat's Horn (capricorne) is named for the characteristic shape of its long, curled spines.
-Recommended Temperature Zone: USDA Zone 9-11 Out of stock
+named for the characteristic shape of its long, curled spines.

 Common Name(s): Hat of white bishop, Bishop's Cap, Bishop's Miter,